Mongolia

 Dividend income earned by a Mongolian resident entity is subject to WHT of 10% if the recipient is a Mongolian resident taxpayer.
 Dividend income to be remitted out of the country to a foreign tax resident is subject to WHT at 20% but may be reduced by an applicable double tax treaty (DTT).

-A special 5% rate applies on dividend income of an investor who purchased shares of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.
+There is a special provision for investors who have purchased shares of a local entity (excluding those holding licences for mineral resources, oil exploration, and mining) traded in both local and international stock markets.
+In such cases, the dividend income is subject to a reduced WHT rate of 5%.

 Interest income

 Interest income is subject to a special income tax of 10% if the recipient is a Mongolian resident taxpayer.
-Interest income to be remitted out of the country to a foreign tax resident is subject to WHT at 20% but may be reduced by an applicable DTT.
+For interest income remitted out of the country to a foreign tax resident, the WHT rate is 20%, which may be reduced by an applicable DTT.

 A special 5% rate applies on interest income of an investor who purchased debt instruments issued by a Mongolian commercial bank and debt instruments of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.